Skip to content

 20 min

-In the same pan add eight hundred millilitres of water, bay leaf, toasted cumin, saffron infusion, salt.
-Simmer twenty minutes for a richly aromatic dark broth.
+In the same pan add eight hundred millilitres of water, dried thyme, saffron infusion, salt.
+Simmer twenty minutes for a richly aromatic golden broth.

 4. 04